eureka2/G6K/README.md

 ## Migration
 If you want to transfer simulators, their data sources and style sheets from a previous installation, do not copy them manually, use the following console command:

-``php bin/console php bin/console g6k:simulator:copy -w abDatepicker -w abListbox -w AutoMoneyFormat all``
+``php bin/console php bin/console g6k:simulator:copy -w abDatepicker -w abListbox -w AutoMoneyFormat all /var/www/html/simulator-old``

+assuming `/var/www/html/simulator-old` is the installation directory of the previous version.

 This command performs all the necessary conversions to enable their use with this new version.

-Note that in this command, the -w option sets widgets. abDatepicker, abListbox, and AutoMoneyFormat are widgets that will automatically apply to 'date', choice (select), and money fields, respectively.
+Note that in this command, the -w option sets widgets.
+`abDatepicker`, `abListbox` and `AutoMoneyFormat` are widgets that will automatically apply to 'date', choice (select), and money fields, respectively.
 You can omit those you do not want to use.

 ## Web server configuration